WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - clip:

     The input clip.
 Must be of 32 bit float format.
 Each plane is denoised separately if `chroma` is set to `False`.
+Data of unprocessed planes is undefined.

 - ref: